 Endangered Status Posters and Trading Cards

 These endangered status posters and trading cards are perfect to instruct and display in the classroom when learning facts about endangered animals.
 They explain the different classification levels for endangered species: Least Concern, Near Threatened, Vulnerable, Endangered, and Critically Endangered.
 (Extinct in the Wild and Extinct statuses are not included in our resources.)

 Endangered Animals 4″ x 3″ Trading Cards

 Students LOVE sharing and trading these cards as they read and learn facts about endangered animals.
 Each card is color-coded by where the animal lives and includes endangered status, diet, threats, life span, population, and an interesting fact about the animal.

 Endangered Animal 8.5″ x 11″ Posters

-Colorful, informative posters that match the trading cards are perfect for posting in the classroom or in the hall for other students to read.
+Colorful, informative posters that match the trading cards are perfect for posting in the classroom or in the hall for other students to learn interesting facts about endangered animals.
 Post all 42 posters or select the ones for your unit of study.